Setup

 Windows

-On Windows 10, your best bet is WSL, which sort of allows running a Linux distribution within Windows.
-Install WSL 1 or WSL 2, then a distribution of your choice, and then follow these steps again, but for the Linux distribution you installed.
+On Windows 10 and Windows 11, your best bet is WSL, which is a method for running a Linux distribution within Windows.
+Install WSL, then a distribution of your choice (pick Ubuntu if unsure), and then follow these steps again, but for the Linux distribution you installed.

 If WSL is not an option, you can use MSYS2 or Cygwin instead; then check out RGBDS’ Windows install instructions.
 As far as I’m aware, both of these provide a sufficiently up-to-date version of GNU Make.